How Much is the Cost of Annulment in the Philippines?

-- The Attorney’s Fee--300 to 500 thousand pesos (6 to 10 thousand U.S. dollars)
+- The Attorney’s Fee as part of the cost of annulment in the Philippines is 100 to 300 thousand pesos (1,500 to 5,500 thousand U.S. dollars)

-- The Psychological Evaluation-25 to 40 thousand pesos (500 to 800 U.S. dollars)
+- The Psychological Evaluation is between 20 thousand to 40 thousand pesos (360 to 720 U.S. dollars)

-Again, just like with attorney’s fees, the cost of the psychological evaluation varies depending on experience.
+Again, just like with attorney’s fees, the cost of the psychological evaluation as a part of the cost of annulment in the Philippines varies depending on experience.
 This normally has two parts, the cost of the report and the appearance fee of the psychologist as a witness in the annulment process.
 The written Psychological Evaluation Report itself could be as low as 25 thousand pesos to 40 thousand pesos.
 The appearance fee will depend on where the psychologist or psychiatrist is based relative to the venue or the place of filing of the case.
 This could be between 2 thousand pesos to 10 thousand pesos per hearing.

-This is an official regulatory fee and legally covered by an Official Receipt in the name of the Supreme Court of the Philippines.
+This is an official fee and legally covered by an Official Receipt in the name of the Supreme Court of the Philippines.
 The biggest portion of the filing fee is the docket fee which in annulment cases that do not involve custody, property or support is a standard 2,832 pesos.
-Add on costs will see some variation depending on the venue or place of filing.
+Add on cost of annulment in the Philippines will see some variation depending on the venue or place of filing.
 Total will be between 4,400 to 4,800 pesos.